eigerco/polka-storage/docs/src/architecture/pallets/market.md

 ### `remove_deal_parameters`

 A signed extrinsic allows a storage provider to remove the deal parameter they have previously set.
-If no deal parameters are present this extrinsic will not fail.
+If no deal parameters are present this extrinsic will be a no op.

 ## Events